cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-stemcell.md

 # Create a Micro BOSH from a stemcell

+STATUS: Still being written.

+WARNING: This tutorial requires a yet-to-be-released micro-bosh stemcell 0.6.1.
+That is, you can't follow this tutorial yet.

 This tutorial shows you how to create your first BOSH on AWS (on any region or any available IaaS).
 This is one of several tutorials for [creating a BOSH](creating-a-bosh-overview.md).

 In BOSH terminology, you will be creating a Micro BOSH.
 You will provision a single VM that contains all the parts of BOSH, which is bootstrapped from a pre-baked generic image (called a "stemcell" in BOSH language).
 That is, the image contains all the software packages required to run BOSH.
 During the deployment, a private AMI will be created from the stemcell, which will be used to boot the Micro BOSH VM.